 A worrying 75% of students in the Felix survey admitted that the were less likely to use a condom during a one night stand, and 44% of students admitted to never taking an STI test, which is a scary statistic!

 A survey conducted by The River (2017) revealed that 83 per cent of Kingston University students rarely or never get tested for STIs, despite 69 per cent of students knowing that the university offers sexual health services

 An even scarier statistic the survey found was that 20% of Medics used the pulling out method as contraception, which is in no way a fool-proof method of contraception.

-Skins and Pasante condoms come in a range of sizes and styles to accomodate for everyone, so be mindful when you’re getting hot and heavy.
-Durex non latex condoms are ideal for those with a latex allergy
+Skins condoms come in a range of sizes and styles to accommodate for everyone, so be mindful when you’re getting hot and heavy.

 There seems to be a general assumption through social and mainstream media and porn that younger women do not need to use vaginal lubrication because they’re always aroused and ready for sex.
 Many of their partners think that they are not aroused if they don’t become wet during sex and view a lack of self-lubrication as a problem.